-Things to do in Buenos Aires
+20 Best Things to Do in Buenos Aires

 Some say that the Tango was first danced here between two men.
 You will see some Tango shows while having lunch in one of the bars.

-You can visit for free the houses in La Boca.
+You can visit the houses for free in La Boca.
 Enter the galleries where you see all the shops and take the stairs up.
 This is how you can see how life before was and where they lived.

 In the ban of Eva Maria Duarte Perón (7 May 1919 – 26 July 1952) or want to get to know more about the life of Eva Perón?
 The Evita Museum guides you through the lifetime of the famous first lady of Argentina.
 Some surprising facts will give a better look at how life was at that time.
 Before there was the Evita museum, the Fundación Eva Perón was there in the early 1950s, a temporary home for women and children.

-Cementerio de la Recoleta
+4. Cementerio de la Recoleta

 The cemetery of Recoleta is called one of the most beautiful cemeteries in the world.
 With the graves of Evita Perón (Eva Maria Duarte Perón), Noble prize winners and the daughter of Napoleon.
 The cemetery was created in 1822 next to the church Iglesia de Nuestra Señora del Pilar.
 It contains 4691 graves all located in a 5,5 ha area.
-The beautiful mausoleum giving the cemetery that special look.
+The beautiful mausoleum gives the cemetery that special look.
 Explore the history of deceased loved ones.

-Because the history of the cemetery is so rich in info, we suggest taking a guided tour.
+Because the history of the cemetery is so rich in info, I suggest taking a guided tour.
 Most of the tourists walk directly to the mausoleum of Evita and are missing a lot of info about the cemetery of Recoleta.
 A tour cost only USD 10 / €9.
 Worth the money.